 The federal environmental laws and the “treatment as a state” process often raise issues as to tribal jurisdiction, which Ms. Grant has negotiated and litigated.
 For example, she successfully represented tribal intervenors in a case upholding tribal jurisdiction over air quality within reservations, including tribal trust lands.
 Arizona Public Service Co. v.
 EPA, 211 F.3d 1280 (D.C.
 Cir.
 2000), cert. denied sub nom.
 Michigan v.
 EPA, 530 U.S. 970 (2001).
 Ms. Grant also was co-counsel representing the Navajo Nation in a case involving jurisdiction over an in situ uranium leach mine, HRI, Inc. v.
 EPA, 198 F.3d 1224 (10th Cir.
 2000), rev’d on rehearing en banc, 608 F.3d 1131 (10th Cir.
 2010).
 She was successful in having EPA recognize that tribal jurisdiction under the Safe Drinking Water Act extends to tribal trust and allotted lands (including split estates) outside formal reservation boundaries, 73 Fed.
 Reg.
 65,556 (Nov.
 4, 2008), a decision which went unchallenged.
 Ms. Grant also has filed several tribal amicus briefs before the U.S. Supreme Court, including in BP America Production Co. v.
 Burton, 549 U.S. 84 (2006) (a mineral royalties case in which the Court upheld the tribal amicus position).

 Ms. Grant recently published a chapter in the Fourth Edition of the ABA Clean Air Handbook titled “Implementation of Clean Air Act Programs by American Indian Tribes.”
 She also published an article in the Winter 2016 volume of the ABA Natural Resources & Environment Journal, “Enforcing Tribal Environmental Laws without “Treatment as a State.”
-The article can be found at http://www.americanbar.org/publications/natural_resources_environment/2015-16/winter/enforcing_tribal_environmental_laws_without_treatment_a_state.html.
+To read this article, click here.

-In 2018, Jill Grant was recognized by Best Lawyers in America for her work in Native American Law. https://www.bestlawyers.com/lawyers/jill-grant/194281
+Jill Grant was recognized by Best Lawyers in America for her work in Native American Law for both 2018 and 2019. https://www.bestlawyers.com/lawyers/jill-grant/194281